|Drill Bit Hole Diameters|

 How do you drill a 3/8 hole in wood?

 1:041:58How To Drill Clean Holes In Wood | Two Minute Tuesday – YouTubeYouTubeStart of suggested clipEnd of suggested clipSo you can do with the spade.
 Bit.
 So when they drill halfway through until the point comes throughMoreSo you can do with the spade.
 Bit.
 So when they drill halfway through until the point comes through on the other.
 Side.
 You know it is and then most going to pop it in this side and drill.
 Gently.

 Drill bits are available in different materials, lengths, and diameters.
 Most are measured by the metric units and in the USA it’s imperial units.
 Drill bit diameter is the most important factor in the drilling process and it should know precisely as much as possible to sharpen or tolerate the diameter.

 1 inch is equal to 25.4 mm.
 By dividing the inches other fractions are introduced.
 Inches are really popular in the USA but beyond that mostly used the SI units.
 So we have to interchange the metric units and imperial units.

-How many mm is a #7 drill bit?
+What is a drill bit?